A Dr. Phil Exclusive: The Boy under the Stairs?

 April 24, 2014

-In March 2014, authorities found a severely malnourished 5-year-old Jordan Bleimeyer — who reportedly weighed just 29 pounds — after he was allegedly locked inside a small closet under the stairs of a Houston-area home.
+In March 2014, authorities found 5-year-old Jordan Bleimeyer — who reportedly weighed just 29 pounds.
+Authorities allege he was starved and locked inside a small closet under the stairs of a Houston-area home.
 His father, Bradley, and stepmother, Tammi, were arrested and charged with felony child endangerment.
 In a Dr. Phil exclusive, the boy’s biological mother, Windy Hall, shares her side of the story — including how she says she fought tirelessly to save her son, whom she claims was kept from her for two years.
-And, Windy opens up about the moment she first saw her emaciated child.
+And, Windy opens up about the moment she says she first saw her emaciated child.
 What has Jordan told her about life with his father?
-Watch as Dr. Phil cameras offer a firsthand look inside the closet where the boy was allegedly held and nearly starved to death.
+Watch as Dr. Phil cameras offer a firsthand look inside the closet where authorities allege the boy was held and nearly starved to death.
 How was he found?
 And, hear Tammi’s side of the story.
 Why does she say she’s innocent?
 Plus, hear from police, who are calling this the worst case of child endangerment they’ve seen in years.
 How is Jordan doing now?

 More than 16 million kids in the United States are at risk for hunger each day.
 Fortunately, you can help.
 Visit Feeding America to find your local food bank.
 And, help Dr. Phil raise enough money for 10 million meals.
 Donate today!